scirusvulgaris/PDF-Processing-and-Date-Extraction-Tool/README.md

 Ensure you have Python 3.x installed on your system.
 This tool depends on several Python libraries which are listed in the `requirements.txt` file.

-## Installation

-1. Clone the repository or download the tool's source code to your local machine.
-2. Navigate to the tool's directory in your terminal or command prompt.
-3. Install the required dependencies by running:

-pip install -r requirements.txt

 ## Usage

 1. **Setup**: Place the script in the directory with your PDF files.